tig3rmast3r/vampnet/README.md

 python scripts/exp/train.py --args.load conf/vampnet.yml --save_path /path/to/checkpoints [--resume] [--nocompile] [--lh] [--rlrop]
 ```
 You can resume a training with --resume

-For Windows you must enable -nocompile option that will disable torch.compile that is not available (around 10% slower, Windows too is around 5% than linux).
+For Windows you must enable --nocompile option that will disable torch.compile that is not available (around 10% slower, Windows too is around 5% than linux).

-You can experiment with an alternate version of adamw optimizer called AdamW-lh using -lh option. (slower but lower grad_norm)
+You can experiment with an alternate version of adamw optimizer called AdamW-lh using --lh option. (slower but lower grad_norm)

 source: https://fabian-sp.github.io/posts/2024/02/decoupling/

 Very rude implementation of ReduceLROnPlateauScheduler with command --rlrop

 When using this scheduler:

-NoamScheduler.factor in vampnet.yml will be treated as rlrop factor (reduce next lr by factorm typical usage 0.5<->0.8)
+NoamScheduler.factor in vampnet.yml will be treated as rlrop factor (reduce next lr by factor, typical usage 0.5<->0.8)

 NoamScheduler.warmup in vampnet.yml will be treated as rlrop patience (number of bad vals before lr reduction, typical usage 10)

 Also, starting lr will be honored by AdamW.lr in vampnet.yml (it has no sense when using noam scheduler as it will be immediately overwritten by Noam calculations)

 Other paramaters are fixed but you can change them editing vampnet/scheduler.py, (lines 32 and 57), mainly the other relevant value is threshold (0.001 by default), unless you want it to do a completely different task.